mochajs/mocha/docs/index.md

 The XUnit reporter is also available.
 It outputs an XUnit-compatible XML document, often applicable in CI servers.

 By default, it will output to the console.
-To write directly to a file, use `--reporter-options output=filename.xml`.
+To write directly to a file, use `--reporter-option output=filename.xml`.

-To specify custom report title, use `--reporter-options suiteName="Custom name"`.
+To specify custom report title, use `--reporter-option suiteName="Custom name"`.

 ### Third-Party Reporters